About FAMA Ministries

 While living in the DR Congo, Pastor Ruben held numerous positions with the Community of Free Pentecostal Churches in Africa (“CELPA”).
 At the end of his tenure with CELPA, he served as Secretary General managing finances, physical, and human resources at more than two hundred schools, over five hundred churches, and fifty church-run medical clinics located in Rwanda, DR Congo, Tanzania, Niger and Somalia.
 He now lives in Portland, Maine with his wife Abiya and five of their children.
-In addition to serving as President of FAMA, he works as a case manager with Catholic Charities, and serves as the Senior Pastor of the Philadelphia Church.
+In addition to serving as President of FAMA and he serves as the Senior Pastor of the Philadelphia Church.

 Barbara Appleby, JD is the chair of the Board of Directors of FAMA Ministries and was instrumental in FAMA’s initial establishment in the United States.
 Along with Pastor Ruben, she serves as a liaison between the US Board and donors and the team in Central Africa.
 Barbara is trained as an attorney, and heads up BerryDunn Wealth Management, the financial planning and investment arm of BerryDunn, a large regional accounting and consulting firm headquartered in Portland, Maine.
-She has been active in Christian ministry for over 20 years and has worked with individuals from Central Africa for over 15 years.
+She is active in Christian ministry and has worked with individuals from Central Africa for over 20 years.
 Barbara lives in North Yarmouth with her husband Jim and has one son, Ben.

-Reverend Michael Olmstead is a member of the Board of FAMA Ministries and is an Associate Pastor at the First Baptist Church in Portland, Me.
+Reverend Michael Olmstead is a member of the Board of FAMA Ministrie.
 He was a member of the initial team of Americans to review the work of FAMA on-site in Africa.
 He advocates regularly that FAMA equip its beneficiaries for self-sufficiency.
-He recently did a personal triathalon to raise funds for a farming project to enable Pygmy communities to support themselves.
+Michael participated in a personal triathlon to raise seed funding to launch FAMA's farming project to enable Pygmy communities to support themselves.
 Michael has been involved in Christian ministry for over 30 years.

 Former Board and Team Members